-K211801 Device Name SPRINT PNS System Indications for Use (Describe) The SPRINT PNS System is indicated for up to 60 days for: • Symptomatic relief of chronic, intractable pain, post-surgical and post-traumatic acute pain; • Symptomatic relief of post-traumatic pain; • Symptomatic relief of post-operative pain.
-The SPRINT PNS System is not intended to treat pain in the region innervated by the cranial and facial nerves.
+510(k) Number (if known) K223306 Device Name SPRINT Peripheral Nerve Stimulation (PNS) System Indications for Use (Describe) The SPRINT Peripheral Nerve Stimulation (PNS) System is indicated for up to 60 days for: Symptomatic relief of chronic, intractable pain, post-surgical and post-traumatic acute pain; Symptomatic relief of post-traumatic pain; Symptomatic relief of post-operative pain.
+The SPRINT PNS System is not intended to be placed in the region innervated by the cranial and facial nerves.
 Type of Use (Select one or both, as applicable) Prescription Use (Part 21 CFR 801 Subpart D) Over-The-Counter Use (21 CFR 801 Subpart C) CONTINUE ON A SEPARATE PAGE IF NEEDED.